Cars - NL Host Nation

 The car should not be given away, hired out or in any other way put at the disposal of third parties.

-When new or second-hand motor vehicles imported from abroad (which fall into categories B and D) are sold in the Netherlands to a person who does not possess a privileged status, the vehicle will first have to be technically inspected in order to obtain ordinary Dutch registration documents.
+When new or second-hand motor vehicles imported from abroad (which fall into categories B and D) are sold in the Netherlands to a person who does not possess a privileged status, the vehicle will first have to be technically inspected in order to obtain regular Dutch registration documents.
 The parties concerned are responsible for paying the costs of the inspection.

 If a privileged person wishes to sell a tax-free car to a non-privileged person, a written request should be submitted to Team IFB to waive the exemption on the requirement to pay tax.
 Team IFB will calculate the tax and send the owner concerned a request for payment stating the amount of tax due.
 Once the tax has been paid, Team IFB will agree to issue an ordinary Dutch registration plate for the car.
 If the tax has not been (fully) paid, Team IFB cannot approve the exempted purchase of a new motor vehicle with a special registration plate.